getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 ### Bitbucket Server

 You can use the data from your Bitbucket Server commits to help find and fix bugs faster.
+[Troubleshooting]({% link _documentation/workflow/integrations/global-integrations.md %}#troubleshooting-2)

 #### Installing Bitbucket Server with Sentry